Shreyasvaidya/fresh-or-rotten/README.md

 # fresh-or-rotten

 # Mlpart
-Website for classification into fresh or rotten made using Convolutional neural networks in python ,tensorflow and keras
+Webpage for classification of images of fruits and vegetables into fresh or rotten made using Convolutional neural networks in python ,tensorflow and keras

 Link - https://share.streamlit.io/shreyasvaidya/fresh-or-rotten/main/app.py